-Occupational therapy students are expected to conduct themselves in a professional manner in the classroom, attending curriculum-related activities, while on fieldwork experience at all levels, and during the doctoral experiential capstone.
+The OT Department Code of Conduct establishes what professionalism is and provides an opportunity for students to gain feedback from faculty, staff, and community educators while developing professionalism.
+Occupational therapy students are expected to conduct themselves in a professional manner in the classroom, attending curriculum-related activities, while on fieldwork experience at all levels, and during the doctoral experience capstone.
 Professionalism encompasses a number of related areas and concerns the conduct and practices of an individual.
+Aspects of professionalism to be considered within the professional program include attitude, judgment, and performance.